-- 5. To remove the middle tube, remove the cotter pin on the right-hand side of the middle air tube, and push the tube to the right until the left end is free.
+- 4. The middle air tube may be removed for easier access to the catalysts, but it is not required - 5.
+To remove the middle tube, remove the cotter pin on the right-hand side of the middle air tube, and push the tube to the right until the left end is free.
 Tip the left side of the tube downwards and pull the tube out of the stove - 6.
 Use a small vacuum nozzle or soft bristled brush to remove any accumulated ash or soot on the face of the catalyst. - 7.
-Inspect the catalyst for any unusual warping, corrosion, or plugged openings. - If any unusual conditions are found, remove the catalyst blocks - See replacing the catalysts. - 9.
-Once the catalysts are inspected and cleaned, replace the middle air tube, baffle, and baffle retainer.
+Inspect the catalyst for any unusual warping, corrosion, or plugged openings - 8.
+If any unusual conditions are found, remove the catalyst blocks See Removing or Replacing the Catalysts. - Once the catalysts are inspected and cleaned, replace the middle air tube, baffle, and baffle retainer.
 Installation is the reverse of removal.